 SMB leaders should look for opportunities to give back to their own local communities to earn customer appreciation and loyalty.

-Common Mistakes that Fortune 500 Companies Make
+Common mistakes that Fortune 500 companies make

 1. Mishandling customer criticism